MutheuTheAnalyst/Ms-Excel-project-one/README.md

 * Group the distinct age data values into ranges: 'Old' is when x>54,'Middle age' is when x>=31 and 'Adolescent' is when x<31.Use the nested IF function to transform the data in 'Age' column i.e =IF(L2>54,"Old",IF(L2>31,"Middle age",IF(L2<31,"Adolescent","Invalid))).Write your code on the 'Age bracket' column first cell,then fill the rest of the column cells with the formula.Thus a new column with only three distict values will have been created thus making visualization easier.

-* The other remaining columns do not require any transformation.We can now proceed to analyze the clean and transformed dataset.
+* Since the other remaining columns do not require any transformation,I proceeded to analyze the clean and transformed dataset.

 # **Dataset Analysis**
-* Create a new work sheet namely,'pivot tables'.We shall perfom our all our analysis on this work sheet.Copy all data from the 'working sheet' and paste it onto this new sheet.
+* Create a new work sheet namely,'pivot tables'.I shall perfom all my analysis on this work sheet.Copy all data from the 'working sheet' and paste it onto this new sheet.

-* In our analysis,we shall answer to the following:
+* In my analysis,I answer to the following:
 1. Does the level of income of an identifier make a difference in their decision of whether or not to make a bike purchase?
 2. Does the commute distance of an identifier make a difference in their decision of whether or not to make a bike purchase?
 3. Which age group is more interested in bike purchase?